User-Generated Content: Definition, Types, Examples & Strategys

 Customer trust in advertising and marketing content provided by companies has been decreasing in recent years.
 Who is not speaking well of themselves?
 In order to attract customers, many brands do not hesitate to exaggerate their products (some even fake them).
 As a result, user-generated content is a more effective way to pursue your customers.
 User-generated content (UGC) is not the new term for online businesses nowadays.
 However, not anyone can apply them in the right way.
-This article will provide you comprehensive knowledge about this trending marketing tool and the best user-generated content strategy for your business in 2020.
+This article will provide you comprehensive knowledge about this trending marketing tool and the best user-generated content strategy for your business.

 Table of contents

-- Definition: User-generated content
+- User-generated content Definition

 - Types of User-generated content